Your bag

 Up to 12 guests

-Get your hands creative and your spirit inspired!
-In just 2 hours, you’ll bring to life a Dok Mai Wai — the charming Lanna flower hairpin designed to move with you and bring good luck.
-In Lanna culture, long hair is sacred, believed to hold your kwan — your 32 souls.
-Adorning your hair with metal flowers is a meaningful ritual, offering protection and good fortune.
-Today, this beautiful tradition lives on through the skilled hands of Mae Kru Somjit Inthaya, one of the last masters from Puak Tam, a neighborhood once famed for this craft.In this intimate 2-hour workshop, you’ll learn to shape brass sheets into elegant flowers that gently sway with every move — just like the original hairpins used in traditional dance rituals.
-Whether you’re a beginner or simply curious, Mae Kru Somjit’s gentle guidance makes it easy to create your own wearable piece of Lanna history.Join us in preserving this fading art form, connect with Chiang Mai’s rich heritage, and take home a handcrafted treasure full of meaning and grace.What to ExpectJoin a 2-hour workshop guided by local folk craft master Mae Kru Somjit Inthaya.
+Make your own flower hairpin, a beautiful piece of Thai tradition that's said to bring you good luck and fortune!Long hair is sacred in Lanna culture, and adorning your hair with flowers is an offering to your 32 souls (“kwan”), for good luck and protection!
+Today, this tradition is kept alive through the skilled hands of Mae Kru Somjit Inthaya, one of the last grandmasters of this fading art.Under her expert and gentle guidance, you'll learn to shape brass sheets into elegant flowers that gently sway with your movements, just like the original hairpins (Dok Mai Wai) used in traditional dance rituals.
+We think it's so cool that you get to make your own wearable piece of Lanna history.About the SpaceThis space that this workshop is held at is also incredibly beautiful and meaningful.
+It's located in Chiang Mai’s Old City, with lots of natural light, surrounded by courtyards, art exhibitions, and a quiet museum.
+Their aim is that through architecture, workshops, exhibitions, residency programs, and events, this space serves to empower local artisans and keep Thai traditions alive.
+It truly feels like a cool indie space for creatives.What to ExpectJoin a 2-hour workshop guided by local folk craft master Mae Kru Somjit Inthaya.
 Learn a rare, beautiful craft that carries centuries of meaning and tradition.Learn the traditional Lanna technique of creating metal flower hairpins known as Dok Mai Wai.Get hands-on with brass, silver or gold sheets to shape your own floral design.Support meaningful preservation: Your participation directly helps keep this fragile craft alive, empowering local artisans and honoring the heart of Chiang Mai’s cultural identity.Immerse yourself in the quiet beauty of Kalm Village, complete with handmade craft shops and a lovely cafe.Good to KnowDuration: Approx. 2 hoursPrivate sessions need minimum 2 and maximum 12 participants.Complimentary water provided during the session.No previous experience needed—this is beginner-friendly.
 Easy and suitable for all levels.Transportation and meals not included, but there’s a cafe on site.A lovely way to support local artisans and keep traditional crafts alive.

 Experience highlights